nugget/zeitgit/README.md

 the receiver service will simply queue and be sent when a net connection is available later.

+## Requirements ##

+* Assumes you use Unix.  cygwin might be ok but is totally untested.
+* tcl and PostgreSQL required on the logging server
+* Procmail or some other mechanism to automatically pipe some emails into a script.
+* /bin/sh on the repository (client) side.

 ## Credits ##

 Zeitgit was developed internally at FlightAware to facilite a company-wide